Skip to main content

 1. Initiate Request: The user submits a PeginRequest to all brokers, specifying the UTXOs for deposit, the target Bitlayer Network address, and a Bitcoin address for transaction change.

-5.2.2 Asset Withdrawal (Peg-out)
+5.2.2.
+Asset Withdrawal (Peg-out)

-The standard peg-out process is designed for efficiency, relying on Brokers to provide upfront liquidity for a fast user experience::
+The standard peg-out process is designed for efficiency, relying on Brokers to provide upfront liquidity for a fast user experience:

-1. Initiate Burn: The user initiates a Burn transaction on the Bitlayer Network.
-This transaction burns a specific amount of BTC on the L2 and specifies two key parameters: the amount of BTC the user wishes to receive on the Bitcoin mainnet and the recipient's address.
-The difference between the amount burned on Bitlayer Network and the amount to be received on Bitcoin constitutes the fee for the Broker.
+1. Initiate Burn: The user initiates a Burn transaction to the Bridge contract on the Bitlayer Network.
+This transaction burns a specific amount of BTC on the L2 and, crucially, includes a Partially Signed Bitcoin Transaction (PSBT) which defines the intended L1 withdrawal.
+The difference between the amount burned on L2 and the amount specified in the PSBT's output constitutes the fee for the Broker.

 After fronting the funds, the Broker needs to reclaim their capital from the protocol through the security mechanism detailed below.

-5.3 Broker Funds Reclamation
+5.3.
+Broker Funds Reclamation

 To recover their fronted funds, the Broker initiates a verification process by submitting a KickOff transaction to the protocol.
 This submission serves as an assertion that the Broker has legitimately fulfilled a valid Burn transaction.
 The verification follows the same optimistic, challenge-response game used for state settlement in Chapter 3, where the Broker's assertion is assumed correct unless challenged.